SeismicSystems/unyfy-share/README.md

 The flow for running the demo end-to-end consists of compiling circuits and deploying contracts, setting the required environment and other variables, and finally running the client.

 ## Running the demo
-The demo can be run in either the Docker mode (easier) or the Manual mode.
+The demo can be run in either the Docker mode (easier) or manual mode.
 For both modes, you need to set the environment and other variables, which are described below.

 ### Environment Variables